Esri/esri-loader/README.md

 - [esri-preact-pwa](https://github.com/tomwayson/esri-preact-pwa) - An example progressive web app (PWA) using the ArcGIS API for JavaScript built with Preact

 ### [React](https://facebook.github.io/react/)

+See the ArcGIS API guides for up to date examples of how to [use the ArcGIS API for JavaScript with React](https://developers.arcgis.com/javascript/latest/guide/react/).

 #### Reusable libraries for React